guelowrd/zkmesh_fetcher/README.md

 - `feed_types/`: Module containing implementations for different feed types.
 - `errors.rs`: Custom error types for the application.
 - `utils.rs`: Utility functions for parsing dates and reading blog information.
+- `config.rs`: Functions for reading blog configurations from a file.
+- `models.rs`: Data structures used in the application.

 ## Testing